Slow Cooker Clotted Cream

 Some people may not be familiar with clotted cream because it’s mainly a European thing.
 In fact, it’s incredibly hard to even find in the US which is why I had to play around and learn how to make clotted cream.

 If you’ve never had it before, ignore the name which isn’t very pretty.
 Clots aren’t generally considered delicious.

-Instead, think of this Clotted Cream recipe as some magical mix between cream cheese, butter, and whipped cream.
+Instead, think of this Homemade Clotted Cream Recipe as some magical mix between cream cheese, butter, and whipped cream.
 It ends up being a bit sweet, but also a bit tangy which makes it the perfect topping for pastries and baked goods.